Skip to content

 Title: Economic Development in the Recycling Sector – Creating Value from Plastic Waste in Ghana

-Term: May 2019 – December 2020
+Term: May 2019 – December 2021

-Sector: Economic development
+Sector: Sustainable economic development

 Supported by: State Chancellery of North Rhine-Westphalia